IB Business Guide What Is A Business?

 For your exams, remember these key points:

-Understanding these basics gives you the foundation to understand everything else in business – from why some companies succeed spectacularly while others crash and burn, to how the global economy actually works.
+Understanding these notions gives you the basic knowledge to understand everything else in business – from why some companies succeed spectacularly while others crash and burn, to how the global economy actually works.

-Next time you're scrolling through TikTok, buying something online, or even just grabbing a coffee, remember: you're witnessing all these business concepts in action.
+Next time you're scrolling through social media, buying something online, or even just grabbing a coffee, remember: you're witnessing all these business concepts in action.
 Every transaction, every service, every innovation is someone applying these principles to make your life easier (and hopefully make some money while they're at it).

 Stay well,